 The Elimination Phase

-During this time, foods like eggs, dairy, gluten, nuts, seeds, nightshade vegetables (like peppers and tomatoes), coffee and tea will be avoided.
-You may also have to avoid certain medications, supplements, and even cleaning products while in the elimination phase.
+During this time, foods like eggs, dairy, gluten, nuts, seeds, nightshade vegetables (like peppers and tomatoes), coffee, and tea are commonly avoided.
+Some people also choose to simplify other variables during this phase.

 Read More: 6 Food Elimination Diet: How To Do It Correctly And Identify Your Triggers